pwintz/sharc/README.md

 # Troubleshooting

-# Problem: Docker Build Fails
+## Problem: Docker Build Fails
 * Make sure you are connected to the internet.
 * Make sure that SSH is setup in your environment.
 * Check that you are running `docker build .` in the directory that contains the `Dockerfile`.
 * If all else fails, try building from scratch, discarding the Docker cache, by running `docker build --no-cache .`

-# Problem Docker Push Fails
+## Problem Docker Push Fails
 * Make sure you log in using `docker login`.
-* Tag the image with user name as a prefix in the form `username/tag` so that Docker knows where to direct the pushed image.
+* Tag the image with the user name as a prefix in the form `username/tag` so that Docker knows where to direct the pushed image.

+# Software Tools used by this project
+* Docker -- Creates easily reproducible environments so that we can immediately spin-up new virtual machines that run Scarab.
+* Scarab -- A microarchitectural simulator of computational hardware (e.g., CPU and memory).
+* DynamoRIO (Optional - Only needed if doing trace-based simulation with Scarab.)
+* [libmpc](https://github.com/nicolapiccinelli/libmpc) (Optional - Used for examples running MPC controllers)